Early years explained

 Positive relationships: Professional collaboration in the early years

-Early years expert Corrie Leach discusses how professional collaboration can help your early years team thrive.
-She offers practical advice for headteachers and early years leaders, building on the statutory early years foundation stage framework.
-Learn why positive relationships matter for children’s development, and find actionable ways to support your staff and strengthen your team.
+Early years expert Corrie Leach discusses how professional collaboration can help your early years team thrive and why positive relationships matter for children’s development.
+She offers practical advice for headteachers and early years leaders, so you can support your staff and strengthen your team.

 -